Boost immune system during pregnancy with a well-balanced diet

 Sleep properly for 8 hours to increase immunity during pregnancy

-Being pregnant can be an exciting journey for a woman as this is when another life is nurtured inside her.
+Being pregnant can be an exciting journey for a woman.
 However, it is not really easy to get through the nine months of pregnancy.
 During pregnancy, your body undergoes a lot of changes.
 All of these can affect your health.
 As a result, your immunity during pregnancy may weaken, making you easily susceptible to illness.

 The reason for this is that your body suppresses the immune system, so it does not consider the growing fetus or embryo as a threat.
 So, you need to maintain and build a strong immune system during and after your pregnancy.
 After all, it is not just you who may be affected but also the child within you.

 Here are 6 effective ways to boost the immune system during pregnancy for your and the baby’s health.

 While it is wonderful to indulge your cravings once in a while, ensure your meals are packed with proteins, carbohydrates, fats, vitamins, and minerals.
 If there is depletion in any of these essential nutrients, it could affect your immunity, which isn’t good for your baby either.

 Some of the immune-boosting foods during pregnancy include milk, nuts, garlic, turmeric, and ginger.
 The antimicrobial properties of garlic reduce the occurrence of the common cold, and garlic helps maintain a healthy gut, which is essential during pregnancy .
 During early pregnancy, the immune system can get affected easily, so including ginger, garlic, and turmeric in your diet is beneficial.
 Having a glass or two of milk daily is vital to prevent viruses from entering your body.
 This is because of lactoferrin present in milk, which can boost the low immune system in pregnancy by fighting viral cells.